MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 ---
-author: josaw1
+author: cschlegel2
-description: This article explains how to search for a transaction in Microsoft Dynamics 365 Fraud Protection and how you can use the search results. ms.author: josaw ms.date: 02/27/2024 ms.topic: how-to search.audienceType:
+description: This article explains how to search for a transaction in Microsoft Dynamics 365 Fraud Protection and how you can use the search results.
+We're adding a few revisions to the existing doc for how to enable search and a note on Eport Transactions. ms.author: cschlegel ms.date: 04/28/2024 ms.topic: how-to search.audienceType:
   - admin
-title: Search
+title: Search Revisions
+ms.custom
 ---

 # Search